An introduction to the “Hard Roads to Shu”, their environment, history, and adventures since ancient times

 Among the earliest European travellers to China (at that time called “Cathay” in the west) were Catholic Missionaries who moved into the west of China to spread Christianity.
-The activity started with Marco Polo’s c.1290 account of travels in China, which many Priests who arrived later used to find out about China.
-The earliest Catholic priests who worked in Shaanxi were Jesuit Fr. Étienne Faber and Jesuit Fr.
+The activity started with Marco Polo’s c.1290 account of travels in China, which many Priests who arrived later had read avidly to find out about China.
+Among the earliest Catholic priests who worked in Shaanxi were Jesuits Fr. Étienne Faber and Fr.
 Martino Martini.
 In 1635, Fr.
 Faber went to Hanzhong to establish the first mission to southern Shaanxi.
 He travelled through the Qinling Mountains from Xi’an, almost certainly along the Lianyun Road, to arrive in Hanzhong.
-Martino Martini left for Rome in 1651 where he reported on progress and published an atlas of new maps of China (Martino Martini “Novus Atlas Sinensis” [R.18] & Figure 8) in 1655, which described a version of the history of the Plank Roads between Chang’an and Hanzhong in some detail.
+Martino Martini left for Rome in 1651 where he reported on progress of the mission and published an atlas of new maps of China (Martino Martini “Novus Atlas Sinensis” [R.18] & Figure 8) in 1655, which included the previously quoted version of the history of the Plank Roads between Chang’an and Hanzhong in some detail.

 The Franciscan Fr.
 B. Basilio Brollo came in 1701 to continue the work in the west as did Franciscan Fr.
 Jean Basset in 1703.
 Fr.
 Basset was Pro-Vicar of Northern Sichuan and must have travelled the Jinniu Road.
 In 1702, in a report to Rome, Fr.
 Brollo wrote (statements in brackets are additions to clarify the text):